Evolution of Postage Meters

 Modern-day digital meters

+As technology advanced, the postage meter was eventually converted to a digital format.
 FP Mailing Solutions was the first company to make and bring to market a fully digital postage meter with the T-1000.

 Today, these mail meters can be integrated with online networks and software to accomplish many of the time-consuming tasks traditionally associated with business mailings.
 These include postage tracking, weighing, letter folding and stuffing and sealing envelopes.